wikimedia/mediawiki-extensions-EventBus/README.md

     'formatter'        => 'EventBusRCFeedFormatter',
     // This should be the name of an event service entry
     // defined in $wgEventServices.
-    // If eventServiceName is undefined, this will fallback
-    // to using wgEventServiceUrl.
     'eventServiceName' => 'eventgate-main',
 );
 ```